 We live in a beautiful world, so, if everything and everyone is connected on this big, beautiful Earth that we are lucky to be borrowing, then we must consider whether this novel coronavirus, a.k.a.
 COVID-19, didn’t simply improve on its known predecessors to adapt to a more hostile environment.
 I mean, we got melting poles…a massive continental burn-out (on land and underwater – put your lighters up for the coral of the Great Barrier Reef)…a pillaged and poisoned Amazon (don’t let it happen to you, too, Minnesota!) y ríos todos cochinos en capitales mundiales con #AguaQueMata…massive oil spillage(s) in the Gulf of Mexico,

-20-50-100 years of active and willfully pointless war in the Middle East and conflict after conflict anywhere (what did peace ever do to us, anyway?)…a staggering deficit in development and equality and accessibility in Africa and India…alarming, normalized levels of pollution over China…and nuclear proliferation (hello, Hiroshima and Nagasaki – oh, and before it morphed into Emmy-winning entertainment, Chernobyl was widely considered to be nothing more than a disaster).
+20-50-100 years of active and willfully pointless war in the Middle East underscored by our communal reliance on fossil fuels, and conflict after conflict any and everywhere, really (what did peace ever do to us, anyway?)…a staggering deficit in development and equality and accessibility in Africa and India…alarming, normalized levels of pollution over China…and nuclear proliferation (hello, Hiroshima and Nagasaki – oh, and before it morphed into Emmy-winning entertainment, Chernobyl was widely considered to be nothing more than a disaster).
 Shall I go on?

 Mes amis…we’ve kind of played ourselves, huh.

 Today we stay in to keep healthy, to flatten the curve, to wish grace upon our scientific community so it may innovate effective inoculation, and not to overburden our tireless nurses, doctors, and caregivers, who don’t need us acting the fools on top of everything they already got on their plate.
 It is clear we got homework to do, anyway.